Practical Skills - Trauma Free World Skip to main content

 Self-Care Foundations

-Self-care—it’s something we all know we need but often struggle to prioritize.
-In this short course, you’ll explore the different types of rest and discover practical ways to care for yourself, helping you not just get through tough seasons, but truly thrive.
+In this short course, explore the different types of rest and discover practical ways to care for yourself, helping you thrive and live fully even during difficult seasons.

 Learn More